4 brand engagement ideas & activities for online retail

-Most of today’s businesses have been forced to shift all customer engagement online.
+Most of today’s businesses have been forced to shift all customer engagement activities online.
 That might sound scary to those with a limited or non-existent digital presence, but don’t fret.
-Virtual engagement can reap just as powerful, genuine, and profitable customer relationships as in-person engagement can—you just need a few key elements to get it right.
+Virtual customer engagement can reap just as powerful, genuine, and profitable customer relationships as in-person engagement can—you just need a few key elements to get it right.

 By taking a genuine, human, and customer-centric approach to customer engagement, you can build a loyal community around your brand, even in times of crisis.
 But how do you maintain that human touch when you can’t engage with your customers and prospects in person?

-Virtual customer engagement is a unique way to collect valuable customer data, grow prospect email lists, and drive traffic to your website.
+Virtual customer engagement in retail is a unique way to collect valuable customer data, grow prospect email lists, and drive traffic to your website.
 With consumers trapped at home and plugged into their devices, brands have the opportunity to engage them online to remain top-of-mind until this uncertain period has passed and they’re ready to buy again.

 The most impactful virtual engagement activities have: